 The energy healing work that I do is primarily based on the chakras – energy centers in our subtle or energy body.
 Although I have also trained in meridian work (energy lines upon which acupuncture and other Chinese –based modalities are based), I mostly draw upon chakra mappings, specifically Tibetan and Indian systems, such as those found in most yoga traditions.
 These chakras are intersections of physical, emotional, mental and spiritual energies.
 This means we can work with them to impact the physical body, and we can also work to release and heal on emotional and mental levels.
 Finally, we can utilize our chakras as doorways to our various spiritual dimensions, experiencing a wider range of our awareness, and bringing forth spiritual gifts we may have.

 I guide individuals through mind-body awareness exercises, meditations, visualizations, breathing exercises, and other release modalities to surface, release, clear, and empower wounds that exist on the chakric levels.
 We may also work with cutting or clearing energetic lines – the lines that bind us to others in our lives.
 Boundary work is also a big part of what I do – helping individuals to develop better energetic boundaries or filters, so that they are not impacted by other’s energies, and can feel and experience their own.
 I sometimes incorporate sound healing work, color therapy, and/or food recommendations into sessions if appropriate.

 Energy work of this type is not meant to be a first-phase treatment modality, or the sole one that a survivor pursues.
 It is usually the most relevant to someone that has undergone therapy already, or is participating in it but no longer experiencing daily PTSD symptoms.
-When a survivor has moved into the integration phase of her healing, and is looking to work deeply on the physical, emotional, mental and spiritual levels to release energies that may have become trapped in her being, work of this type can be tremendously useful.
+When a survivor has moved into the integration phase of their healing, and is looking to work deeply on the physical, emotional, mental and spiritual levels to release energies that may have become trapped in their being, work of this type can be tremendously useful.
 If a survivor feels ‘stuck’ even after healing on many levels, often work of this type will help surface and release lingering blocks or wounds.